-THTR 330 Topics in Performance
+THTR 330 Topics in Performance F odd (3 SH)

 Selected topics in the practices of performing for and/or with an audience.
 Topics may include storytelling, improvisation, stand-up comedy, reader's theater, interplay, and playback theatre.
 This course will focus on theatre for community building and self-discovery.
 Students will practice a variety of performance modalities.
 This course may be taken more than once providing that a different topic is offered each time.